gabchouraqui/portfolio.io/PYTHON/README.md

 ### (I).
 Time Series Analysis

-- **Description**: In this project, I did an in depth time series analysis.
+- **Description**: In this project, I did an in depth time series analysis and finding the best earthquake next to...a roller coaster!

 - **Features**:
   - Implementation of web scraping techniques (using libraries like BeautifulSoup, Scrapy)